rcrderby/crg-container/README.md

 1. Navigate to the [CRG Container Releases](https://github.com/timothyhull/crg-container/releases "CRG Container Releases") page.
 2. Locate the `Assets` section of the page to find the latest release and click on `Source code (zip)` or `Source code (tar.gz)` to download a compressed copy of the repository files.
-3. Extract the compressed file to create a folder named `crg-container` that contains the repository files.
+3. Extract the compressed file to create a folder named `crg-container` that contains the CRG Container repository files.

 </details>